sudo-self/Rpi-shairport-sync/BUILDFORAP2.md

 ### Restart Your Mac!

-At the time of writing, there seems to be a bug in the Mac Music app, particularly on Apple silicon Macs.
-It appears that, if the Mac has been sleeping, the AirPlay 2 infrastructure is not fully reenabled, and it will be unable to drive AirPlay 2 devices for more than a few seconds.
-The only known solution is to reboot.
+At the time of writing, there seems to be a bug in AirPlay 2 on Apple Silicon Macs and on the Apple TV.
+It appears that, if the Mac/ATV has been sleeping, the AirPlay 2 infrastructure is not fully reenabled when it wakens up.
+The `nqptp` program incorporates a workaround which fixes this issue for ATVs and mostly fixes it for macOS.
+However, it does not completely fix macOS Music on Apple Silicon Macs.
+The only known solution is to reboot the Mac.

+Hopefully, this bug, which is [widely known](https://discussions.apple.com/thread/253041243) and which doesn't just affect Shairport Sync, will be rectified by Apple soon.